devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 ## S3 static content bucket

 The first step we need to take is to create an S3 bucket to host the static files associated with the JWT Pizza frontend.
-Follow these steps to setup your S3 bucket.
+Follow these steps to set up your S3 bucket.

 1. Open the AWS browser console and navigate to the S3 service.
 1. Click on the `Create bucket` button.